 ## Workflow

 1. **Install the routing seam first.** Find or insert a place to redirect traffic per slice: a reverse proxy (NGINX, Envoy), an API gateway, a facade service, or a feature-flag check in the legacy entry point.
-The seam must route at the granularity you intend to migrate — per endpoint, per URL prefix, per message type.
-Verify you can flip one route to the new system and back without a deploy.
+The seam must route at the granularity you intend to migrate - per endpoint, per URL prefix, per message type.
+Verify you can flip one route to the new system and back without a deploy, in under a minute.
 If you cannot route incrementally, you cannot strangle incrementally; building the seam is step zero, before any slice.

-2. **Slice by business capability, not by layer.** Cut vertically — a whole capability (checkout, user profile, billing export) end to end, never 'the data layer' or 'all the controllers'.
-Pick the first slice for low risk and high learning: modest traffic, few upstream dependencies, clear ownership, observable behavior.
+2. **Slice by business capability, not by layer.** Cut vertically - a whole capability (checkout, user profile, billing export) end to end, never 'the data layer' or 'all the controllers'.
+Pick the first slice for low risk and high learning: modest traffic (roughly 1-5% of total volume is a good first target), few upstream dependencies, clear ownership, observable behavior.
 Do not start with the crown-jewel transaction.
-Size each slice to ship in days to a few weeks, not quarters.
+Size each slice to ship in days to a few weeks; if an estimate exceeds 6 weeks, cut the slice smaller.

 3. **Sequence by dependency and data gravity.** Map which slices read and write shared data.
 Migrate leaf capabilities before the tables everyone touches.
 Where new and old share a database, decide per slice: dual-write with reconciliation, change-data-capture, or new-system-owns-the-table with a read replica for legacy.
 Order steps so each one leaves the system fully working - never a state that only resolves after three more PRs.

-4. **De-risk every cutover.** Per slice: shadow traffic (send to both, compare outputs, serve old) to validate, then canary a small percent, then ramp.
+4. **De-risk every cutover.** Per slice: shadow traffic (send to both, compare outputs, serve old) to validate - hold shadowing until the output mismatch rate is below ~0.1% or every mismatch is explained - then canary a small percent and ramp on a schedule like 1% → 5% → 25% → 100%, watching the comparison metric at each step.
 Define rollback as flipping the route, not reverting code.
 Add production metrics that compare old vs new outputs.
-Keep the kill switch until the slice has run at 100 percent through a full business cycle (month-end, peak).
+Keep the kill switch until the slice has run at 100 percent through a full business cycle (month-end, peak) - typically 30 days minimum.

 5. **Define done and delete the trunk.** A slice is done only when the legacy path has served zero traffic for a defined soak period and the dead legacy code is deleted, not left dormant.
 Track remaining legacy surface explicitly so the project ends rather than stalling at 80 percent forever.